Health officials concerned with uptick in coronavirus cases, hospitalizations in Washington due to delta variant

 “If there was ever a time to get vaccinated, it is now in the race against this variant,” DOH Secretary of Health Umair Shah said in a statement.

-Washington health care leaders have, again, become increasingly worried about hospital capacity in the state as intensive care units and emergency rooms start to fill up, driven by the spread the delta variant among unvaccinated residents.
+Washington health care leaders have, again, become increasingly worried about hospital capacity in the state as intensive care units and emergency rooms start to fill up, driven by the spread of the delta variant among unvaccinated residents.

 Hospitals’ tightening capacity pushed the Washington State Hospital Association board last week to pass a resolution urging all hospitals in the state to require vaccinations for their health care workers.
 King County’s public health leaders issued the same guidance for health care workers in the county.